-The WRWA has been sampling water quality at 19 sites along the Westport River and contributing streams for Rivers for more than 20 years to evaluate the health of the rivers.
+The WRWA has been sampling water quality at 19 sites along the Westport River and contributing streams for more than 20 years to evaluate the health of the river.
 We test the Westport River weekly from June-August.
-Bacteria levels can change by the day, each week’s results refer only to the morning on which the samples were taken.
-We monitor a type of bacteria used for swimming and shellfishing standards, which have specific concentrations of bacteria that are considered safe for humans, reported in cfu or colony forming units.
-So, you might be wondering, what’s the diagnosis?
-This summer with the dry weather we saw low levels of fecal coliform for most of the River, except at the Head of Westport.
+Bacteria levels can change by the day; each week’s results refer only to conditions the morning on which the samples were taken.
+We monitor a type of bacteria used for swimming and shellfishing standards, which have specific concentrations that are considered safe for humans, reported in cfu or colony forming units.

 Bacteria levels are typically elevated during wet weather events, a good precaution to take includes avoiding swimming right after a heavy rain.
 During dry weather, bacteria levels are typically low and the River is usually considered safe for swimming.
 A fecal coliform test is used to determine whether water has been contaminated with fecal matter.
 The presence of fecal coliform indicates the possible presence of organisms that can cause illness.
 The EPA has set acceptable limits for fecal coliform in water based upon the use of the water.
 For example, drinking water cannot contain any fecal coliform but water for swimming may contain up to 200 fecal coliform colonies/ 100 ml.

 What is going on at the Head of Westport?
 This summer there was lots of activity at the Head of Westport including resetting and repair of the stone walls that line the River at the Head.
 Also this spring and summer a gaggle of Canada geese have taken up residence at the Head Landing.
 The group totaling 18 or so geese have been staying around the area all summer.
 Their waste/dropping have been located all over the grassy areas of the landing.